Pahang River: Natural history

-Towns and Bridges
+Towns and bridges

 Jerantut is 15 km from the confluence of the Jelai River and the Tembeling River.
 Temerloh is situated on the confluence between the Semantan River and Pahang River.
-The town of Pekan, which is Pahang's royal town, is situated on the southern bank of the river, near the river mouth.
+The town of Pekan, which is Pahang's royal capital, is situated on the southern bank of the river, near its mouth.

 There are seven bridges built across the river.
 The bridges are the Abu Bakar Bridge in Pekan, the Paloh Hinai bridge of Tun Razak Highway in Paloh Hinai, the Chenor Bridge in Chenor, the new Temerloh Bridge in Temerloh, the Semantan Bridge of East Coast Expressway in Sanggang, the Sultan Ahmad Shah Bridge in Kuala Krau and the Sultan Abdullah Bridge in Jerantut Feri.

 Bera is the only district on the Pahang River watershed that has no bridge crossing the river.